-According to Tripadvisor.com, Wyndham Tampa Westshore is the No. 1 full-service hotel in Tampa.
-Perhaps it’s the property’s emphasis on fun details — club-level cookies, complimentary weekday manager’s receptions and a lobby-based lending library — or maybe it’s its proximity to Tampa’s many sports arenas.
-Regardless, those amenities are extended to groups, which have 12,000 square feet of meeting/event space as well as a free 24-hour business center at their disposal.
+Holiday Inn Tampa Westshore (formerly the Wyndham Tampa Westshore) is close to Tampa’s many sports arenas.
+Amenities for groups include 12,000 square feet of meeting/event space as well as a free 24-hour business center.
 Another excellent option is Mainsail Suites Hotel & Conference Center, with 12,000 square feet of state-of-the-art flexible meeting space that can accommodate 10 to 700 people.
 Its suites have full kitchens, and dining and living rooms.
 Its meeting facilities feature 24-hour setups, an on-site catering team, AV staff and wireless high-speed Internet.
 It’s within five minutes of Tampa International Airport (TPA), Raymond James Stadium/Outback Bowl and Steinbrenner Field, and convenient to Busch Gardens, Ed Radice Park, the Tampa Convention Center and Tampa TPC Golf Course.

 Ybor City is on the National Register of Historic Places.
 Unusual venues include the historic buildings, gardens, patios and galleries of the Ybor City Museum State Park.
 Immigrants at the turn of 20th century built grand social halls such as the Centro Asturiano de Tampa and the Cuban Club, which now have museum galleries and special-event space.
 The American Victory Mariners Memorial & Museum Ship is a floating museum offering passenger cruises.